Urgent talks at 'bankrupt' Birmingham City Council

 Council leader John Cotton has insisted vital services would be protected.

-The largest local authority in Europe has a budget gap of £87m this year and revealed in June it could spend up to £100m to fix a botched IT system.
+The largest local authority in Europe has an £87m hole in its budget this year and in June revealed it might have to spend up to £100m to fix a botched IT system.

-As news of the desperate situation unfolded on Tuesday, taxpayers demanded to know where the axe on services would fall with fears over road maintenance, libraries and cultural projects.
+As news of the desperate situation unfolded on Tuesday, taxpayers demanded to know which services could be at risk, with fears over road maintenance, libraries and cultural projects.

-Many are also questioning the viability of the annual German Christmas Market and other large-scale events, with the council's funding of the 2026 European Athletics Championships at the city's Alexander Stadium also unclear.
+Many are also questioning the viability of large-scale events such as the annual German Christmas Market.
+The council's funding of the 2026 European Athletics Championships at the city's Alexander Stadium is also unclear.

-Mr Cotton, who is not in the city due to "longstanding family commitments", told the BBC "tough decisions" would need to be made.
+Mr Cotton told the BBC "tough decisions" would need to be made.

 Statutory services such as social care, waste collections and protecting the vulnerable would continue, he added.

-The government revealed on Tuesday evening it had been "engaging regularly" with the Labour-run council in recent months "over the pressures it faces, including around its equal pay liability, and have expressed serious concern over its governance arrangements".
+On Tuesday evening, the government revealed it had been "engaging regularly" with the Labour-run council in recent months "over the pressures it faces, including around its equal pay liability, and have expressed serious concern over its governance arrangements".

 "We have requested written assurances from the leader of the council that any decision regarding the council's issues over equal pay represents the best value for taxpayers' money," a spokesperson for Levelling Up, Housing and Communities said.

-More than 10,000 council employees were asked last month if they want to leave as the authority began a voluntary severance scheme to help tackle the equal pay claim, which is rising by between £5m to £14m a month.
+More than 10,000 council employees were asked last month if they wanted to leave as the authority launched a voluntary severance scheme to help tackle the equal pay claim, which is rising by between £5m to £14m a month.

-Unite, which represents hundreds of workers at the council, said it was seeking urgent meetings with leaders to try to avoid workers "paying the price for the council's or central government's incompetence and financial mismanagement."
+Unite, which represents hundreds of workers at the council, said it was seeking urgent meetings with leaders to try to avoid workers "paying the price for the council's or central government's incompetence and financial mismanagement".

-The announcement that the council is effectively bankrupt, was "a direct consequence of its chronic financial mismanagement", the union added.
+The announcement that the council was struggling to balance its books was "a direct consequence of its chronic financial mismanagement", the union added.

 GMB, the biggest union among council staff, said the announcement was a "humiliating admission of failure" on the part of the council's leadership.